 It inspires love in place of hatred.

-It stirs us to reach out for others with a desire to help and to connect.
+It stirs us to reach out to others with a desire to help and to connect.

 Especially in a world of pain and death, it offers peace and eternal life to anyone who will accept it and believe in Jesus (John 3:16).

-Adventists treasure the study of Bible prophecies for a few key reasons:
+Adventists treasure the study of Bible prophecy for a few key reasons: